IsmailC1/Catch-Fish/README.md

 # Catch-Fish

-This is a ReactJS project taken from here:  "https://reactforbeginners.com/".
+This is a ReactJS project.
+Please see:  "https://reactforbeginners.com/".